dicarlolab/mkturk/public/mkturk/readme.md

 GridYOffsetInches: Determines how much to vertically shift grid from center in physical inches on screen. >0 => shifts downward

+HeadsupDisplayFraction (optional): Vertical fraction of screen to use for displaying task stats and device outputs such as RFID detection.
+If not specified, default is 0% for human, 27.3% for marmoset.

 HideChoiceDistractors: HideChoiceDistractors=1, hides the same or different button so that subject sees only the correct one to touch.
 Still gets punished if touches blank area where the incorrect button would have been.
 This only applies to same-different choice screen.
 See HideTestDistractors for test response screen used in SR2 and M2S.

 HideTestDistractors: HideTestDistractors=1, hides the distractor choices so that subject only sees matching choice.
 Still gets punished if touches blank area where the incorrect button would have been.